What is Istio?

 The Bookinfo application is broken into four separate microservices:

-* details.
-The details microservice contains book information.
+microservice contains book information.reviews

-* ratings.
-The ratings microservice contains book ranking information that accompanies a book review.There are 3 versions of the reviews microservice:
+microservice contains book ranking information that accompanies a book review.There are 3 versions of the reviews microservice:

-* Version v1 doesn’t call the ratings service.
+- Version v1 doesn’t call the ratings service.

-* Version v2 calls the ratings service, and displays each rating as 1 to 5 black stars.
+- Version v2 calls the ratings service, and displays each rating as 1 to 5 black stars.

-* Version v3 calls the ratings service, and displays each rating as 1 to 5 red stars.
+- Version v3 calls the ratings service, and displays each rating as 1 to 5 red stars.

 These two commands can be done in one command: